RSA Conference 2022: Netacea’s Highlights

 The pair was also on hand at the Netacea booth throughout the event demonstrating simulated credential stuffing attacks in real time, opening many eyes to the ease and speed of such threats.

-Netacea RSA booth
+Netacea team at RSA

-Netacea RSA booth
+Netacea team at RSA 2022

 We were also thrilled to have found fresh collaborators for our open source BLADE Framework™, which is fast becoming recognized as an industry standard for distinguishing, categorizing and modeling business logic and automated attacks.